sallydkang/RESTful_API/readme.md

 ```

 ##**MIDDLEWARE**
-Set up middleware: create an object of functions that executes a request and response cycle
+Set up middleware:

+- create an object of functions that executes a request and response cycle

 First middleware function **requireAuthentication** will run globally
 (always add next() to help the middleware transition to the next function)

-second middleware function **logger** is being executed only when the get response for '/about' runs
+Second middleware function **logger** is being executed only when the get response for `'/about'` runs

 You can add middleware on the routes like this: